boomfish/aws-baseline/logging-account-stacks/README.md

 Following a short summary for each stack.
 For individual documentation on each stack please consult the `README.md` in each of the stack directories.

-* `01-auditing`: S3 Buckets and configuration to store CloudTrail, Config and FlowLogs data
+* `01-auditing`: S3 Buckets and configuration to store CloudTrail, Config and FlowLogs data.
+[01-auditing README](./01-auditing/README.md)
+* `02-audit-access`: IAM role to access audit data [02-audit-access README](./02-audit-access/README.md)

 ## Excluding Stacks